 Unless this is a date/time hierarchy, the comparison operator turns into Equal To because this is the only operator that is supported.
-Click the button next to it in order to select a specific Country hierarchy value.
+Click the button next to it in order to select a specific hierarchy value.

-The resulting metric set highlights Sales values where the corresponding Country value matches one of the conditions.
+The resulting metric set highlights values matching both conditions.